-- the sale of alcohol by retail; - the supply of alcohol in members' clubs. - 1.2 The Shetland Islands Area Licensing Board as Licensing Authority for the area is also responsible for reviewing Licences in order to maintain the licensing objectives. - 1.3 The Shetland Islands are a group of more than 100 islands of which 15 are inhabited, located in the North Atlantic and are virtually equidistant between Norway to the east and the UK mainland to the south.
-The Islands have a population of approximately 22,000 with the main population centre being Lerwick with approximately 9,000 inhabitants. - 1.4 Under the Act, the current number of premises holding premises licences which permit the sale/supply of alcohol as at 31 December 2017 is 153:-
+- the sale of alcohol by retail; - the supply of alcohol in members' clubs. - 1.2 The Shetland Islands Area Licensing Board as Licensing Authority for the area is also responsible for reviewing licences. - 1.3 The Shetland Islands are a group of more than 100 islands of which 15 are inhabited, located in the North Atlantic and are virtually equidistant between Norway to the east and the UK mainland to the south.
+The Islands have a population of approximately 23,000 with the main population centre being Lerwick with approximately 7,000 inhabitants. - 1.4 The number of premises holding premises licences which permit the sale/supply of alcohol as at 31 March 2023 is 144.

-The number of Personal Licences issued by Shetland Islands Area Licensing Board and still current since the introduction of the 2005 Act as at 31 December 2017 is 397.
+The number of Personal Licences issued by Shetland Islands Area Licensing Board and current as at 31 March 2023 is 310.

-- 1.5 The number of Occasional Licences granted in the calendar year from 1 January to 31 December 2017 was 123.
-The Act requires the Board to carry out its various licensing functions so as to promote the five licensing objectives.
+- 1.5 The Act requires the Board to carry out its various licensing functions so as to promote the five licensing objectives.
 These are:

 - preventing crime and disorder

 - securing public safety

 - preventing public nuisance

-- · protecting and improving public health and
+- protecting and improving public health and

-- protecting children from harm
+- protecting children and young persons from harm